 Dr. Freedhoff’s suggested approach also fits into this concept.
 If hunger is the reason someone is snacking, then eating more earlier will remove the hunger cue, thus averting the action (eating the snack).

 If the cue is “it’s 3pm” instead of “I’m hungry“, then changing the cue isn’t a viable option.
 At least not for us mortals who have yet to discover time travel.
 Until then, we need to look at changing the action or the reward.
-An example of changing the action would be to have healthy snacks available and not keeping money handy so that you reach for veggies and hummus instead of going to buy chocolate.
+An example of changing the action would be to have healthy snacks available so that you reach for veggies and hummus instead of going to buy chocolate.

-Personally I have been experimenting with changing the reward: I am replacing the delicious food reward signal with a smiley face reward.
+Personally I have experimented with a few different rewards.
+Initially I replaced the delicious food reward signal with a smiley face reward.
 No, really.
-For the past week, every time I have had an urge to snack when I’m not hungry, I have thought about adding a smiley face to the note app on my phone.
+Every time I had an urge to snack when I wasn’t hungry, I added a smiley face to the note app on my phone.
 It turns out I like pats on the back, even when they come from me.
 Amazingly I like them more than I like the post-meal (minutes after the meal) and late night snacks that I have enjoyed almost daily for years.
+I have also experimented with taking a bit of time to play a tablet video game that I enjoy, and with doing pushups.
+All of these did work, and I suspect they can all work for you.
+The truth is, that eating is not the only solution to boredom.
+Stating the obvious, right?
+Ya, I know.
+But sometimes we need to see obvious statements to get ourselves out of habits that we’ve nurtured for a long time.

 These are only a couple of examples, but they illustrate a point, that sometimes addressing food challenges is not really about the food.
 How can you tell?
 When you catch yourself eating something you know you’ll later wish you hadn’t, ask yourself the question: “Am I eating this because I’m hungry?”